Skip to main content

 • Students who are pursuing a degree emphasis in Recording Technology, curriculum code 212 must complete the Applied Requirements for MUS 153-162 only.

-Note: Non-music majors should register for MUS 151.
-This level of Applied Music does not require a jury and mandatory Performance Class may be waived with permission from the program director.
+Non-music majors should register for MUS 150.
+This level of Applied Music does not require a jury.
+There is no advancement to another level, and performance class is not required.

 Applied Music, Secondary